sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint Label:

 : An artificially created id that references a distinct set of identifying attributes (Target Endpoint Identifier).
-A target endpoint label is unique in a SACM domain and created by a SACM component that contains an appropriate building block of functions.
+A target endpoint label is unique in a SACM domain and created by a SACM component that contains an appropriate function.

+Target Endpoint Profile:

+: A bundle of expected or desired configurations and states (typically a composition of endpoint attribute value pairs) that can be associated with a target endpoint.
+The corresponding task by which the association with a target endpoint takes places is the endpoint classification.
+The task by which a endpoint profile is created is the endpoint characterization.
+A type or class of target endpoints is defined within a target endpoint profile, e.g. printer, smartphone, or an office PC.

 (SACM) Task:

-: [TBD conflicts in definitions of specific tasks] A set of triggered operations or functions (e.g. via a query or via an unsolicited push due to a subscription on the data plane).
-A task is part of a SACM process.
-A SACM task is conducted by the building blocks of SACM components.
+: [TBD conflicts in definitions of specific tasks] A SACM task is conducted by one or more SACM functions that reside on a SACM component (e.g. a collection task or endpoint characterization).
+A SACM task can be triggered by other operations or functions (e.g. a query from another SACM component or an unsolicited push due to a subscription on the data plane).
+A task is part of a SACM process chain.
 A task starts at a given point in time and ends in a deterministic state.
 With the exception of a collection task, a SACM task consumes SACM content.
 The output of a task is a result that can be provided (e.g. published) on the data plane.
 There are six fundamental tasks defined in SACM:

 : Asset Classification: Map the assets on the target endpoints to asset classes.
-This enables identification of the attributes needed to exchange information pertaining to the target endpoint.
+This enables identification of the attributes needed to exchange information pertaining to the target endpoint. [the label now conflicts with Endpoint Classification]

 : Attribute Definition: Define the attributes desired to be collected from each target endpoint.
 This is what we want to know about a target endpoint.
 For instance, organizations will want to know what software is installed and its many critical security attributes such as patch level.